ka-de/cringe.live/content/docs/yiff_toolkit/lora_training_guide/_index.md

 tensorboard --logdir=logs
 ```

-After that you can open it up in your browser at [http://localhost:6006/](http://localhost:6006/).
+After that you can open it up in your browser at [http://localhost:6006/](http://localhost:6006/) and try and read some tea leaves, uh, sorry!
+I meant loss curves!